givan2code/setup.sh/README.md

-# webb.sh(UNIX/LINUX)
+# webb.sh
-Simple bash script that install useful stuff for you.
+## Simple bash script that install useful stuff for you.